CBEP-SoCB/LCWMD_Monitoring_sum/Analysis/DO_Frequencies_Summary.md

 ## Create July and August Data Only

+Because low dissolved oxygen conditions are essentially absent from the cool and cold weather months, we can not fit binomial or Poisson GLM models readily to data that includes all months (due to the Hauck-Donner effect).
+WE create a smaller data set that contains only July and August data.

 ``` r
 exceeds_two <- exceeds %>%
   filter(Month  > 6 & Month < 9)